 Whether you’re struggling to get views or you aren’t, for converting job ad views into applications, you need to review your job posting and recruitment processes.
 You can advertise job postings on your own site, use specialist recruitment agencies, and even consider advertising on social media recruitment sites like LinkedIn to attract candidates.

 The following are common mistakes that are regularly seen in recruitment ads.
-Even a small change could have a major impact on your recruitment, and you could gain access to some of the best talent in the industry.
+Even a small change could have a major impact on your recruitment.
+And you could gain access to some of the best talents in the industry.